-Corn, grapes and watermelon in the summer, oats and fish in the winter - we all do it and our girls are definitely worth it!
+Of course you have!
+Corn, grapes and watermelon in the summer, oats and fish in the winter - we all do it.

-The easiest, quickest and least expensive are lentils, and they're the ones I make most often for my chickens.
-They're quick to sprout, don't go mouldy and everyone in my flock loves them.
+The easiest, quickest and least expensive are lentils, and they're the ones I make most often for my girls (and boys), together with mung beans.

-Whichever you choose, try to buy organic.
-They've not been subjected to pesticides and the fewer chemicals going into your chickens the better - both for their health and for the quality of the eggs they give your family.
+Whichever you choose, try to buy organic, non-GMO seeds.
+They've not been subjected to pesticides and the fewer chemicals going into your girls the better.
+It's best both for their health and for the quality of the eggs they give your family.

-Don't use beans for sprouting.
-They need to be well cooked if you're feeding them to your flock - if you want to know why, use this link (which will open in a new window so you don't lose your place here).
+If you want to know why, take a look at this link (which will open in a new window so you don't lose your place here).

 It's so easy, you'll wonder why you haven't done it before.
 I use a cup of lentils at a time, which keeps twelve chickens very happy for at least two days.

 The finished sprouts will keep in the fridge for several days if you don't want to use them all at once.

 Firstly, wash your seeds thoroughly.
 I use a sieve and run ordinary tap water through them for a few minutes.

 Then, put them into a large bowl to soak.
 Cover with water and allow an extra couple of inches of water on top.